xiangp126/CrossLv/README.md

 ## Crosslv
 - Goal to deploy working/programming environment by 'oneKey' stroke

-- Save time and enjoy more with help of wonderful tools and plugins
+- Save time and enjoy more with help of wonderful Open-Source tools and plugins

 - Two modes deploy selection
     - home | root